fsfw-dresden/homepage-2.0-content/2018/funding-foss-en.md

 ### Description of the combination model

 Suppose, there is an organization (working title: "Funding Freedom Initiative" (FFI)).
-All FOSS projects interested funding in receiving have registered and have an "account" at the FFI.
+All FOSS projects interested in receiving money have registered and have an "account" at the FFI.

 As an end user, you buy a Free Software Support Certificate (Bronze, Silver, Gold, Platinum (e.&#x202F;g.
-10, 30, 100, 200 cents a day)).
+10, 30, 100, 200 cents per day)).
 With the money thus received, projects are supported and (to a small extent) the administrative burden is financed.

 #### Why should people spend money on that?